-In these joint undertakings, particular emphasis will be on the needs and social inclusion of Afghan refugees, as well as the poor, women, youths and other vulnerable groups.
+In these joint undertakings, particular emphasis will be on the needs and social inclusion of Afghan refugees, as well as the poor, women, youth and other vulnerable groups.
 The UNICEF-UNHCR 'Inclusive Education' project for Afghan refugee children aims to strengthen educational services and improve the quality of both teaching and learning in 20 Government schools throughout the country.
 Initiated in 2012, the project has already achieved considerable impact.
-In targeted areas, school enrolment of both Pakistani and Afghan children increased by 22 per cent (from 6,080 in January 2013 to 7,405 in November 2013).
-During this period, the enrolment of girls increased by 15 per cent (from 2,443 to 2,801), alongside an overall reduction in the dropout rate.
-Moreover, observers have noted increased interaction between the two nationalities, not just between the children but also in terms of Pakistani teachers helping and encouraging Afghan children to participate.
-15 Since children between the ages of 4 and 14 constitute some five per cent of the Afghan workforce,16 UNHCR and ILO have initiated discussions on how to respond to the needs of working refugee children.
+Observers have noted increased interaction between the two nationalities, not just between the children but also in terms of Pakistani teachers helping and encouraging Afghan children to participate.14 Since children between the ages of four and 14 constitute some five per cent of the Afghan workforce,15 UNHCR and ILO have initiated discussions on how to respond to the needs of working refugee children.